gconfs-conferences/csharp-2018/slides.md

 foreach (string name in names)
 {
-  Console.WriteLine(name + " is in the place !");
+  Console.WriteLine(name + " is in the place!");
 }
 ```

-> - It's finally clean !
+> - It's finally clean!
-> - One rule: never modify the loop variable in a foreach !
+> - One rule: never modify the loop variable in a foreach!

-## Questions ?
+## Questions?

 # Object Oriented Programming